cequence-io/ws-client/README.md

 This repository contains a simple and efficient Web Service client implemented in Scala.
 The client is designed to interact with RESTful web services, making it easy to send requests, handle responses, and manage errors.

+**🔥 New**: as a part of this suite we provide [json-repair](./json-repair/README.md) library that can be used to fix common JSON syntax errors, repair malformed JSON objects and arrays.

 ## Installation 🚀

 The currently supported Scala versions are **2.12, 2.13**, and **3**.